 EACPHS Diversity Advisory Board Endowed Scholarship

-About the DonorContributions from the Diversity Advisory Board (DAB) created this endowed scholarship.
-The DAB is comprised of community and business leaders desirous of furthering the education of underrepresented students in the area of pharmacy and health sciences.
+About the DonorContributions from the Diversity Advisory Board (DAB) created this endowed scholarship with the intent of furthering the education of underrepresented students in the area of pharmacy and health sciences.

 The Karen L. and Peter D. Frade Endowed Scholarship